davenverse/sbt-github-download/README.md

 // Can not set at all if you can access your files via github publicly. githubDownloadToken := scala.sys.env.get("GITHUB_TOKEN")
 ```

+If the file is not already in the repository or you'd like to update the file execute, `sbt githubDownloadExecute`

 Then in whatever your CI is you'd want to run a check to confirm that your file is correct `sbt githubDownloadCheck` which will fail your CI if it is not up to date.